 - Examination results at the scene of the accident of the driver must be recorded.

-- Fatigue-related issues, eyesight and blood pressure the driver should be looked into.
+- Fatigue-related issues, eyesight, and blood pressure of the driver should be looked into.

 - Medication used by truck driver should be checked; some medicines cause drowsiness.